 Angola declares end to world's worst yellow fever epidemic in decades

 Angola declared the end of the world's worst yellow fever epidemic in a generation on Friday after a U.N.-backed vaccination campaign of 25 million people that resulted in no new cases in six months.
-The outbreak began a year ago in a slum in the capital, Luanda, before spreading throughout Angola, a war-scarred southeast African nation, and into neighboring Democratic Republic of Congo.
+A mother holds her child suffering from yellow fever at a hospital in Luanda, Angola, March 15, 2016.

 Discussions